Zero-waste cooking seems like a myth to most people. They couldn’t possibly imagine how they could cook with zero waste.

 Like I said before, you don’t have to have a whole garden.
 Just growing one or two of the vegetables you regularly use works.

-This is a great option if it’s available to you because it saves you time, money, waste, and it’s fresh!
+This is a great option if it’s available to you because it saves you time, money, and waste, and it’s fresh!

 Grow them from seed or save those food scraps and regrow them!
 It’s easy to regrow most vegetables, like green onions and lettuce.
 Just take the root part that you cut off, place it in some water, and wait for the roots to start growing.